-Master of Arts in Counseling 175

-Master of Arts in Higher Education

-Master of Business Administration
+Master of Business Administration 194

-Master of Science in Leadership Studies 192
+Master of Science in Leadership Studies 201

 Master of Science in Organizational Leadership

 TRADITIONAL UNDERGRADUATE PROGRAMS

 Department of Biblical Studies, Ministry and Philosophy

 Following the guidelines established in the Foundational Concepts of Christian Education, the instructors in this department are committed to the historic Reformed doctrine of Scripture as the inspired, infallible, and authoritative Word of God.
 Biblical studies are designed to develop the basis for Christian perspectives in the study of the liberal arts, to encourage the formulation of a scripturally informed conception of life and of the world, to equip for ministry, and to provide a foundation for advanced study and professional specialization.